Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 We make tens of thousands of decisions a day, mostly without recognizing them as such.
 A good chunk of these predicaments come down to a simple dichotomy: what’s good versus what’s easy.
 Taking the bus is good for the environment, but driving your car is easy (plus, there are seat warmers).
 Cooking dinner at home is good for your health and wallet, but ordering pizza is easy (plus, there is that one shop with the salty ricotta).
 Going to bed early is good for your sanity, but I forgot to do the New Yorker crossword today…

 With Peace Coffee, you don’t need to make these kinds of decisions.
-I know, I know, changing the coffee you make in the morning is a tall order (or Tall order, for all you Starbucks diehards), especially because it’s so easy to just grab a bag of beans or can of grounds when you’re grocery shopping, instead of going through the process of ordering it online.
+I know, I know, changing the coffee you make in the morning is a tall order, especially because it’s so easy to just grab a bag of beans or can of grounds when you’re grocery shopping, instead of going through the process of ordering it online.
 But what if I told you there was a company selling organic, fair trade and sustainable beans that can be customized to suit your brewing needs and produce such a tantalizing mug of coffee that it would make Dale Cooper forget his catchphrase?

 I’m lucky enough to live in Minnesota where Peace Coffee is based, so I’ve known about them for my entire coffee-drinking life.
-Whether you’re a Folgers drinker or total bean snob, I see the company’s Birchwood blend — a medium roast with an aroma of roasted hazelnut, graham, smoke and vanilla, and tasting notes of bittersweet chocolate, honey and cedar — the same way I see Alison Roman’s shortbread cookies (that is, it’s a good recommendation for anyone).
-But even though they’ve been churning out beans since 1996, there’s a good chance you haven’t heard of them because they’ve generally stuck around this Midwestern area.
+Whether you’re a Folgers drinker or total bean snob, I see the company’s Birchwood blend — a medium roast with an aroma of roasted hazelnut, graham, smoke and vanilla, and tasting notes of bittersweet chocolate, honey and cedar — the same way I see Alison Roman’s shortbread cookies; that is, it’s a good recommendation for anyone.
+But even though they’ve been churning out beans since 1996, there’s a good chance you haven’t heard of them because they’ve generally stuck around the Midwestern area.